fansubscat/Fansubs.cat/INSTALLING.en.md

 	chmod a+x /srv/fansubscat/services/*.sh

-Set up the cron jobs that run the services by running `crontab -e` as root and copying the contents of the `cron_jobs/crontab.txt` file in the code.
+Set up the cron jobs that run the services by running `crontab -e -u www-data` and copying the contents of the `cron_jobs/crontab.txt` file in the code.

 ## Configuring the site